Simulation and analysis of creep and fatigue of gas turbine blades

 Movable gas turbine blades are one of the most sensitive parts of the turbine.
 Because they are subjected to high temperature and stress loads during service.
 Movable blades are affected by factors such as fatigue and creep.
 These factors limit their lifespan and should be taken into consideration when designing, building, and inspecting gas turbines.
 Estimating the life of these components is essential to prevent the sudden failure of moving vanes during operation and, consequently, to prevent severe damage to the gas turbine assembly.

 The hot gases around the peroxide are oxidizing and contain destructive substances such as sulfate and chloride.
 These materials are both corrosive and wear due to their high speed.
 Under combined loading conditions, at high temperatures and periodic loading, creep and fatigue effects are seen in the components.
 Creep and fatigue will damage and reduce the properties of the material and ultimately shorten the life of the parts.
 Using the creep and fatigue analysis of gas turbine blades, we can have a better understanding of the mechanical behavior of gas turbine blades in their operating conditions.

 Methods for estimating the life of gas turbine blades

 In total, three computational methods, non-destructive (NDT) and destructive, are considered and used to analyze the creep and fatigue of gas turbine blades and to estimate their life.
 Destructive and non-destructive methods are sometimes stated to have higher accuracy than computational methods, but the high costs that these methods incur to the employer make the use of computational methods such as numerical finite element simulations at the top of the method.
 Has taken into account the estimated life of the blades.

 Turbine blade failure mechanisms

-Numerous breakdown mechanisms are effective in reducing the life of turbine blades.
-Among them can be
+Numerous failure mechanisms are effective in reducing the life of turbine blades.
+Some of them are as follows:

 - Oxidation and